Common RV mistakes and how to avoid them

 Bear the bugs in mind

 Depending on the location and time of year, bugs can creep up on you and become your biggest bugbear.
-They can even ruin an otherwise perfect trip.
-Pack an insect repellent spray, and also think about stuff you can set up around your campsite.
-Large citronella candles or oil-burning lanterns will work hard to deter insects like mosquitos and midges while also providing soft, pretty light.
+They can honestly ruin an otherwise perfect trip, so pack an insect repellent spray and think about stuff you can set up around your campsite.
+Large citronella candles or oil-burning lanterns will work hard to deter insects like mosquitoes and midges while also providing soft, pretty light.

 Invest in a back-up camera